John Beaumont, 1st Viscount Beaumont: Royal favour

 By 1440 he was firmly in the king's favour, being made in succession the first ever English viscount as Viscount Beaumont (1440), possibly because by then Boulogne was effectively lost to him and then granted royal lands in East Anglia, further official positions in royal castles, Lord Great Chamberlain, appointed a Knight of the Garter and the feudal Viscountcy of Beaumont in France.
 In 1445 he was made premier viscount, and granted precedence over any other- as-yet unmade- viscounts.
 These consistent promotions and favouritism have been the subject of some speculation by historians; John Watts has questioned why he 'attracted such an extraordinary heap of honours and perquisites from the crown in these years.'
 He suggests that as a major noble in East Anglia- with all the territorial and regional significance that meant- was enough to make him worthy of promotion.
 Beaumont commissioned a contemporary manuscript on chivalry, Knyghthode and Bataile, an adaption of Vegetius for presentation to the king, and was also a major benefactor of Queens' College, Cambridge, which the king had granted by charter to his wife Queen Margaret in 1448.

 Second marriage

-His wife having died by October 1441, within two years he married Katherine Strangways, née Neville, who was dowager duchess of Norfolk and noble in her own right, being sister of Richard Neville, earl of Salisbury, and thus what would have been considered a great marital prize.
-She brought him further territorial and financial augmentation.
+Elizabeth Phelip, Beaumont's first wife, died by October 1441, and within two years he married Katherine Neville, the dowager Duchess of Norfolk.
+Katherine Neville was noble in her own right, being sister of Richard Neville, Earl of Salisbury, and of Cecily Neville, Duchess of York.
+Thus, this marriage would have been considered a great marital prize, bringing him further territorial and financial augmentation.